 Frozen Lemonade with Firefly Blackberry Moonshine

-Overall, the Festival Favorites indoor-Outdoor Kitchen at the 2021 Taste of EPCOT International Flower & Garden Festival does not live up to its name.
+Overall, the Festival Favorites indoor-Outdoor Kitchen at the EPCOT International Flower & Garden Festival does not live up to its name.
 It’s not that these items are bad, they’re just not particularly iconic or memorable dishes from past events.
 That’s too bad, because revisiting actual fan-favorites would be a lot of fun and perfect for a park rooted in nostalgia.
 Regardless, the dessert is good and a couple savory items are good enough to warrant tepid endorsements at Festival Favorites.

 What do you think of the Festival Favorites Outdoor Kitchen?
 Do you view any of these items as the “greatest hits” of past Flower & Garden Festivals?
 Have you tried any of the food items at this food booth?
 What did you like or dislike?
 Portion-size or quality-wise, did you have better or worse luck than us with what you ordered?
 Questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!